International organizations and bodies

 The Nuclear Energy Agency (NEA), based in Paris, is a semi-autonomous organisation within the Organisation for Economic Co-operation and Development (OECD).
 At present, 31 countries in Europe, America, Asia and Australia are members of the NEA.
 The Federal Republic of Germany is a founding member of the OECD and joined the NEA in 1958.

 In 1975, the then leading Western industrialised countries established the Group of Seven (G7) to discuss global economic issues.
 The G7 comprises Canada, France, Germany, Italy, Japan, the United Kingdom and the United States.
+Russia used to be member of G8, but due to the current political situation in Ukraine, Russia's participation has been suspended.
 Within the G7 framework, the Nuclear Safety and Security Group (NSSG) is a permanent body dealing with nuclear safety issues.
 The NSSG evolved from the Nuclear Safety Working Group, established in 1992, which mainly dealt with the safety of Eastern European nuclear reactors of Russian design.
 In addition to the G7 countries, the European Commission, the OECD/NEA, the IAEA and the European Bank for Reconstruction and Development (EBRD) have observer status.
-Due to the current political situation in Ukraine, Russia's participation has been suspended.

 Due to the rising levels of ionising radiation in the atmosphere from nuclear weapons testing, the UN General Assembly established the United Nations Scientific Committee on the Effects of Atomic Radiation (UNSCEAR) in December 1955.
 Over time, UNSCEAR became the official international authority on the levels and effects of exposure to ionising radiation.
 Among other things, UNSCEAR investigated the impacts of the Chernobyl disaster in 1986 and Fukushima in 2011.
 At present, representatives of 27 countries are involved in UNSCEAR’s work.